Welcome From Jerry Price, Dean of Students!

 Welcome to Chapman!

 Finally, along the way, the key is to be patient and stay positive – especially this year.
-Success in each of the three fundamentals above happens on a different timeline for each student.
+Success in each of the three components above happens on a different timeline for each student.
 Some students feel great right away about their major but are having trouble making close friends; other students make friends right away, but struggle early in their adjustment to Chapman academics.
 It is important not to panic!
 Just stay confident and keep plugging away, and things will come together for you.

 We Are Chapman